Melasma & Hyperpigmentation

 Is hyperpigmentation the same as melasma?

-Yes and no. All melasma is hyperpigmentation, but not all hyperpigmentation is melasma.
-Hyperpigmentation is a general term that describes any form of skin discoloration that is darker than the natural skin tone.
-There are various forms of hyperpigmentation, including sun spots, age spots, melasma, and post-inflammatory hyperpigmentation.
-Hyperpigmentation is caused by an increase in melanin in the skin and most commonly develops due to excessive sun exposure.
-Melasma is a skin condition and a more specific type of hyperpigmentation characterized by dark patches of skin that are brown or brownish-gray in color.
-Melasma is triggered and worsened by various factors that differ from those affecting other types of hyperpigmentation, including hormonal changes, certain medications, and genetics.
+All melasma is a form of hyperpigmentation, but not all hyperpigmentation is melasma.
+Hyperpigmentation is a broad term for any skin discoloration darker than the natural skin tone, encompassing sun spots, age spots, freckles, melasma, and post-inflammatory hyperpigmentation.
+It most often results from excess melanin production triggered by sun exposure.
+Melasma, by contrast, is a distinct skin condition characterized by dark brown or gray-brown patches, triggered and worsened by specific factors including hormonal changes, birth control, certain medications, and genetics.

 Is hyperpigmentation the same as skin cancer?

-Hyperpigmentation and skin cancer look very different on the skin.
-Skin cancers are assessed based on the lesion’s asymmetry, irregular borders, color, size, and growth.
-If the lesion remains clinically concerning after evaluation, Dr. Green will perform a small biopsy of the area and send it to a laboratory for further testing.
-If you notice any new dark or unusual lesions and are unsure whether they are hyperpigmentation or skin cancer, it is crucial to consult a board-certified dermatologist, such as Dr. Green, for a prompt and accurate diagnosis.
+No, hyperpigmentation is not the same as skin cancer.
+Hyperpigmentation refers to benign, flat, dark spots or patches that develop due to an overproduction of melanin triggered by excessive UV radiation.
+Skin cancer, in contrast, involves the abnormal growth or proliferation of skin cells.
+Skin cancers are evaluated based on the lesion’s symmetry, irregular borders, color, size, and growth.
+If a lesion is concerning after evaluation, Dr. Green will perform a small biopsy and send it to a lab for further testing.
+If you notice any new dark or unusual lesions and are unsure whether they represent hyperpigmentation or skin cancer, it is important to see a board-certified dermatologist promptly.

 Which acid is best for melasma and hyperpigmentation?